 - The Bank carries out lending to businesses and provides its customers with guarantees, documentary letters of credit, credit lines, overdrafts, bank guarantees, and factoring services.
 Unibank considers the development of lending to SME's as one of its core strategies.
-Unibank offers loan products specifically designed for its customers taking into account company and industry specific data. - Unibank's retail business is also a core focus of the Bank.
-Unibank provides consumer loans for a specific purpose or when the amount can be obtained for any purpose the consumer chooses: construction, medical, travel or other expenses or purchases.
-The Bank also provides residential mortgages, loans for purchasing commercial property, for construction or renovation loans, auto loans and gold secured loans.
+Unibank offers loan products specifically designed for its customers taking into account company and industry specific data. - Unibank's retail banking is also a core business line of the Bank.
+Unibank provides specific or general purpose consumer loans, which can be used for renovation, refurbishment, educational, medical, travel or other expenses or purchases.
+The Bank also provides residential mortgages, loans for purchasing commercial property, construction and renovation loans and auto loans.